julien-duponchelle/colvert/README.md

 It's a web frontend running on top of DuckDB.
 It's support SQL queries and visualization using Plotly.
 Even if it's a web frontend it's designed to be used locally on your machine like a Jupyter notebook.

-It's support loading data from CSV, Parquet, and JSON files.
+It's support loading data from CSV, Parquet, JSON files and directly from Hugging Face.

+## Charts

 ![Table screenshot](colvert/docs/charts/table/table.png)
 ![Pie chart screenshot](colvert/docs/charts/pie/pie.png)